 Once the reindeer herders arrived we were given a briefing of what to expect and how to treat the animals – not touching their faces and antlers etc, then we were off.
 There were twenty eight of us in the group, mostly adults but it is suitable for children too.
 People had also volunteered to carry sacks of food along the gravel path, across the bridge and up to the enclosure, making the most of the experience.

-There around 150 reindeer in the herd which roam Cairngorm mountains and the Glenlivet Estate, some thirty miles down the road.
+There are around 150 reindeer in the herd which roam Cairngorm mountains and the Glenlivet Estate, some thirty miles down the road.
 This split makes disease prevention and breeding much easier to manage.
 Some of the reindeer that freely roam the hillside are descendants of the original small herd brought over from Sweden in 1952.

 The 11am daily hill trips have been running since the late 1960’s with the herders getting to share their herd and knowledge with people like us.